 What about other assets other than the homestead, either personal or business?
 Can the homestead trust contain these as well?
 The answer is tentative yes, but individual circumstances need to be examined carefully to make sure this is a suitable approach.
 One asset that can be included is the trustor’s interest in a holding company (that portion of our recommended two-company structure that is dedicated to owning hard assets).
 An LLC membership interest is personal property, and like any other personal property can be bequeathed by means of a last will and testament; but placing it in a living trust avoids any necessity for probate.
 The downside, at least from a general asset protection perspective, is that one is “mixing” the homestead with a business asset that could have potential liability associated with it.
 Again, care is needed on a case-by-case basis in order to determine if a hybrid approach is workable and acceptable in any given case.

-Note that is would never be a good idea to include an investor’s dedicated management company under the trust umbrella, since the management LLC’s express purpose is to deal with the public and third parties—and thus be an intentional target for liability and litigation.
-Mixing this with the homestead in the same vehicle could be dangerous.
+Note that is would never be a good idea to include an investor’s dedicated management company under the same trust umbrella as the homestead, since the management LLC’s express purpose is to deal with the public and third parties—and thus be an intentional target for liability and litigation.
+Mixing this with the homestead in the same vehicle would be inadvisable.

 As a general principle, one should not ask any particular entity to do more work than it prudently can or should be doing.
-In the case of trust planning, if there are multiple assets and interests that need to be considered and planned for, then one can always create a second trust, separate from the trust that holds the homestead—and that may be the safer course under certain circumstances.
-For more thoughts on these issues, read our chapter on estate planning for real estate investors.
+In the case of trust planning, if there are multiple assets and interests that need to be considered and planned for, then one can always create a second trust, separate from the trust that holds the homestead—and that would be the safer course.

 Living Trusts and Due-on-Sale